minimuutti/minimuutti.github.io/en/blog/_posts/2017-07-15-ice-cream-for-hot-summer-days.md

 * capsicum (deseeded)
 * peas and green beans
 * berries, like strawberry, blueberry/bilberry, raspberry, lingonberry, cranberry
-* natural peanutbutter in small doses
+* natural peanut butter in small doses

 ### Ice cream can be simple

-Dog's aren't vegetarians - althought they like to eat vegetables - so you should always start planning all of your dogs meals from animal protein, like meat.
+Dog's aren't vegetarians - although they like to eat vegetables - so you should always start planning all of your dogs meals from animal protein, like meat.
 A dog's meal should contain at least 50% animal protein.
 Best ratio is something like 2/3 to 3/4 meat per dish.
-So if you have 10 oz meat you shoud add about 3-5 oz rice/oats/vegetables/lactose free dairy.
+So if you have 10 oz meat you should add about 3-5 oz rice/oats/vegetables/lactose free dairy.

 Ice cream doesn't have to be complicated.
 I usually choose one type of meat and one or two types of vegetables that I happen to have in the fridge.
 Miki values every single food item I give to him so he would eat two pounds of lettuce or cucumber at one sitting if he were given the choice.
 You can read more about dogs' food motivation from [here](/en/blog/no-food-motivation/).